I remember approaching the final year of my university degree thinking about what I was going to do next.

 Belief comes into it when the outcome is something you have never done before but want to, and it’s not something you consider “easy”.

 You don’t need belief to know that if you cook a meal and eat it you can solve your hunger problem.
-You have been performing this action for years, you have proof that it works, and you do it every day without issue.
+You have performed this action for years, you know it works, and you do it every day without issue.

 - You need belief that you can start a business that will succeed so you do not need a job.